 RMIT offers a variety of learning and teaching approaches including lectures, seminars, workshops, presentations, group discussions and syndicate work.

 You will have access to online resources through various student systems, including Canvas, the University’s Learning Management System..

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

-In order to graduate from this program you must complete a minimum 12 weeks of engineering industry experience as part of a Year 5 compulsory course, which allows you to gain first-hand experience in an engineering practice environment under the supervision of a practising professional engineer.
-The nature and timing of this engineering experience can take a range of forms.
+Before graduating from this degree, you are strongly encouraged to complete a minimum of 12 weeks of engineering industry experience.
+This allows you to gain first-hand experience in a real-world environment under the supervision of a practising professional engineer.
+The nature and timing of this experience can take a range of forms.

 Opportunities exist for an overseas work placement of between six and 12 months (this satisfies the work experience requirement).
-These placements are normally taken during a one-year break in the middle or at the end of the fourth year of the degree.
+These placements are normally taken during a one-year break in the middle or end of your fourth year.